What is business process excellence | Comidor

 What Are the Benefits of Process Excellence?

 When measuring sustainable business success, it’s important to look beyond profitability.
-The other benefits of process excellence include:
+The main benefits of process excellence include:

 • Satisfied, loyal employees